36 month doctoral position in France

 The doctorate will be hired for 36 months with the following preferred skills:

-* Distinguished skills in functional and/or range and/or landscape ecology with Master degree in environmental sciences or similar.
-Special interest for candidates with experience in evaluating pastures.
+* Distinguished Skills in Ethnography with Master degree in Sociocultural Anthropology, Sociology, -human Geography or similar.
+Special interest for candidates with experience in evaluating pastoralism.

 * Aptitudes and interest for fieldwork and collaborative research